fall

 Our school gardens are natural laboratories for learning that bring to life lessons in science, art, math, nutrition and environmental awareness and conservation.
 In this video, principals and teachers at schools where gardening has become integrated into the curriculum, discuss the powerful impact of school gardens.
 Watch now

 Students in our 2024 graduating 6th grade classes were asked to write about their experience in our Ninos y Naturaleza program.
-Erick’s sentiments beautifully capture our highest ambitions for the impact of this program: Fostering awareness, a caring attitude, a sense of belonging, and the knowledge that their actions can and do make a positive difference.
+Erick’s sentiments beautifully capture our highest ambitions for the impact of this program.

 “This workshop was something very meaningful because we worked very hard with a lot of effort, camaraderie, friendship and, above all, love.
 All of us did our part to help the earth.
 The truth is, it was something very beautiful and unforgettable.
 Thank you for everything.”
 Erick Juan Monzón Rachees